A Serious Man Struggles with an Inscrutable God

 you better find somebody to love.

-To chuckle at the overexposed song is to miss a truth that Christians, if not the filmmakers themselves, should recognize: All the talk in A Serious Man about justice and meaning boils down to the greatest commandment (Matt.
-22:36), on which all of the Law and Prophets hang (Matt.
-22:40).
+To chuckle at the overexposed song is to miss a truth that Christians, if not the filmmakers themselves, should recognize: All the talk in A Serious Man about justice and meaning boils down to the greatest commandment (Matthew 22:36), on which all of the Law and Prophets hang (Matthew 22:40).

 Larry Gopnik needs somebody to love.
 His wife and children have disappointed him.
 He's struggling to comprehend God's ways.
 The song is played for laughs in the movie, but the lyrics are spoken by the film's most authoritative character—underscoring that A Serious Man, like the Jefferson Airplane lyric, is a cry for something permanent and knowable when answers seem elusive.